History of rail transport in Great Britain 1948–1994: The 1990s: Privatisation

 The Railways Bill established a complex structure for the rail industry.
 British Rail was broken up and sold to private companies, splitting the structure into over 100 separate companies.
 There were some regulatory mechanisms: contracts for the use of railway facilities must be approved or directed by the Office of Rail Regulation, although some facilities are exempt from this requirement.
 Contracts between the principal passenger train operators and the state are called "franchise agreements", which specify minimum service levels, and the amount of subsidy / premium to be paid over the course of the franchise.
 Franchises were first the responsibility of the Office of Passenger Rail Franchising, then its successor the Strategic Rail Authority and now with the Secretary of State for Transport.
 Initially, British Rail was broken up into various units frequently based on its own organisational sectors, still controlled by the British Railways Board, but which were sold off over the next few years.

 The passage of the Railways Bill was controversial and there was much lobbying against the Bill.
-The Labour Party was opposed to it and promised to renationalise the railways, as and when resources allowed, when it returned to government—though this was not achieved during their period in government between 1997 and 2010.
+The Labour Party opposed its passage and promised to renationalise the railways, as and when resources allowed, when it returned to government.
+This commitment, however, did not make it to the party's manifesto for the 1997 general election and was not achieved during their period in government between 1997 and 2010.
 The Railways Bill became the Railways Act on 5 November 1993, and the organisational structure dictated by it came into effect on 1 April 1994.